Allegro MicroSystems (ALGM)

 6. Gross Margin & Pricing Power

-In Q1, Allegro MicroSystems produced a 41.4% gross profit margin, marking a 9.8 percentage point decrease from 51.2% in the same quarter last year.
-Allegro MicroSystems’s full-year margin has also been trending down over the past 12 months, decreasing by 10.4 percentage points.
-If this move continues, it could suggest deteriorating pricing power and higher input costs (such as raw materials and manufacturing expenses).
+Allegro MicroSystems’s gross profit margin came in at 46.3% this quarter, in line with the same quarter last year.
+Zooming out, Allegro MicroSystems’s full-year margin has been trending down over the past 12 months, decreasing by 4.3 percentage points.
+If this move continues, it could suggest a more competitive environment with some pressure to lower prices and higher input costs (such as raw materials and manufacturing expenses).

 7. Operating Margin

 Allegro MicroSystems was profitable over the last two years but held back by its large cost base.
-Its average operating margin of 9.9% was weak for a semiconductor business.
-This result is surprising given its high gross margin as a starting point.
+Its average operating margin of 2.2% was weak for a semiconductor business.
+This result isn’t too surprising given its low gross margin as a starting point.

-Looking at the trend in its profitability, Allegro MicroSystems’s operating margin decreased by 4.8 percentage points over the last five years.
+Analyzing the trend in its profitability, Allegro MicroSystems’s operating margin decreased by 10.4 percentage points over the last five years.
 This raises questions about the company’s expense base because its revenue growth should have given it leverage on its fixed costs, resulting in better economies of scale and profitability.
 Allegro MicroSystems’s performance was poor no matter how you look at it - it shows that costs were rising and it couldn’t pass them onto its customers.

 8. Earnings Per Share

 Diving into the nuances of Allegro MicroSystems’s earnings can give us a better understanding of its performance.
-As we mentioned earlier, Allegro MicroSystems’s operating margin declined by 4.8 percentage points over the last five years.
-This was the most relevant factor (aside from the revenue impact) behind its lower earnings; taxes and interest expenses can also affect EPS but don’t tell us as much about a company’s fundamentals.
+As we mentioned earlier, Allegro MicroSystems’s operating margin was flat this quarter but declined by 10.4 percentage points over the last five years.
+Its share count also grew by 1,763%, meaning the company not only became less efficient with its operating expenses but also diluted its shareholders.

-In Q1, Allegro MicroSystems reported EPS at $0.06, down from $0.25 in the same quarter last year.
-Despite falling year on year, this print easily cleared analysts’ estimates.
-Over the next 12 months, Wall Street expects Allegro MicroSystems’s full-year EPS of $0.24 to grow 110%.
+In Q3, Allegro MicroSystems reported EPS of $0.03, up from negative $0.18 in the same quarter last year.
+Despite growing year on year, this print missed analysts’ estimates.
+Over the next 12 months, Wall Street is optimistic.
+Analysts forecast Allegro MicroSystems’s full-year EPS of negative $0.16 will flip to positive $0.43.

 9. Cash Is King

-Taking a step back, we can see that Allegro MicroSystems’s margin dropped by 10.5 percentage points over the last five years.
+Taking a step back, we can see that Allegro MicroSystems’s margin dropped by 7.2 percentage points over the last five years.
 This along with its unexciting margin put the company in a tough spot, and shareholders are likely hoping it can reverse course.
-If the trend continues, it could signal it’s becoming a more capital-intensive business.
+If the trend continues, it could signal it’s in the middle of a big investment cycle.

-Allegro MicroSystems’s free cash flow clocked in at $14.96 million in Q1, equivalent to a 7.8% margin.
-This result was good as its margin was 8.4 percentage points higher than in the same quarter last year, but we wouldn’t read too much into the short term because investment needs can be seasonal, causing temporary swings.
+Allegro MicroSystems’s free cash flow clocked in at $13.92 million in Q3, equivalent to a 6.5% margin.
+This result was good as its margin was 3.5 percentage points higher than in the same quarter last year, but we wouldn’t put too much weight on the short term because investment needs can be seasonal, causing temporary swings.
 Long-term trends are more important.

 10. Return on Invested Capital (ROIC)